-All of which points to a couple of typical warnings about American transit statistics:
+All of which points to a couple of typical warnings about US transit statistics:

 - Metro areas, by definition, conflate a dense core city and a lot of low-density suburbs, and thus conceal the dramatic difference between transit’s relevance in those places.
 Metro area statistics may be useful for judging the relative economic performance of different parts of a country, but they always conceal most of what matters in understanding how transit really works.
 If you want to understand how and why transit works and fails, you should spend less time comparing metro Los Angeles and metro New York and more time comparing Manhattan with Nassau County, or comparing the LA/Hollywood core with the western San Fernando Valley.

-These cities may remind you of the factors discussed here regarding low-car cities, where the dominant forces seemed to be city age, poverty, and dominant universities.
-But when it comes to high mode-share small cities the factors are a little different.
+These cities may remind you of the factors regarding low-car cities, where the dominant forces seemed to be city age, poverty, and dominant universities.
+But when it comes to high mode-share small cities, the factors are a little different.

-Poverty doesn't seem to matter at much on this score.
+Poverty doesn’t seem to matter at much on this score.
 Poverty keeps people from owning cars but poor people also have shorter commutes, if they are fortunate enough to commute at all.
-Poverty is generally aligned with low skills, which aligns with jobs that are standardized and interchangeable (e.g. McDonalds) as opposed to specialized (e.g. bioengineering), and the one great thing about a standardized and interchangeable job is that if you can find it anywhere, you can probably find it close to home.
-Long-distance commutes are a problem of more educated workers, whose jobs are more specific and thus harder to find .
+Poverty is generally aligned with low skills, which aligns with jobs that are standardized and interchangeable (e.g. McDonalds) as opposed to specialized (e.g. bioengineering).
+The one great thing about a standardized and interchangeable job is that if you can find it anywhere, you can probably find it close to home.
+Long-distance commutes are more of a problem for educated workers, whose jobs are more specific and thus harder to find.

 But dominant universities, I’m willing to bet, matter a lot.
 You may not think of Tucson as an especially transit-oriented place, and if you’re not associated with the University of Arizona there, then it probably isn’t for you.
 But a massive university is the best transit demand engine a city can have: huge masses of temporarily poor people, often with strong environmentalist values, who come and go at the campus all day, not just in expensive-to-serve peak commute periods.